 As well as painting, Morandi explored these subjects through etching, teaching himself the process from old technical manuals.
 Over his lifetime he produced over 150 prints and is widely regarded as one of the great printmakers of the 20th century.
 This, in spite of (or maybe because of) the narrow focus of his technique, limiting himself to an exploration of the pictorial possibilities of hard-ground etching and cross-hatching.
 Overall, given Morandi’s restraint and seemingly self-imposed restrictions in both his life and work, is not an artist that one would immediately imagine to touch and excite a well-travelled young painter with a growing international reputation like Ralaivao.

 Viewing Ralaivao’s new paintings alongside those of Morandi, the immediate contrast is one of surface.
 The pots, bottles and boxes that form Morandi’s repertoire are all rendered as opaque.
 In fact, these inconsequential objects were in many cases painted prior to being assembled in their groupings.
 This serves to remove any specific reference details like labels or decorations, so that what is presented is a singular form of the object itself.
 These were then allowed to gather dust, adding another layer of patination to age and dull the surface.
 They are made over time, slowly being assembled on shelves in his small studio until they feel right and ready to be painted from weighing up the objects, shadows, and in-between spaces until the whole image coalesces.
 These compositions of Morandi’s feel timeless as if all the objects have been forged from the same material, a family group with a common ancestry.
 The brush is ever present, reminding the viewer that this is paint applied to canvas.
-The direction of the brush marks creates rhythms across the whole surface as in Natura Morta 1948, where the paint is thinly applied, like watercolour allowing the weave of the canvas to come through while in Natura Morta 1946, the paint forms an overall skin, sealing the surface and wedging the forms together.
+The direction of the brush marks creates rhythms across the whole surface as in Natura Morta (1948), where the paint is thinly applied, like watercolour allowing the weave of the canvas to come through while in Natura Morta (1946), the paint forms an overall skin, sealing the surface and wedging the forms together.